C1.4 create and describe patterns to illustrate relationships among whole numbers up to 50.

 + 42 ones

-This allows students to establish the relationship between positional values (tens and ones), that is, that a ten is equal to 10 ones.
+This allows students to establish the relationship between place values (tens and ones), that is, that a ten is equal to 10 ones.

-Teachers can also have students create a pattern of operations using concrete or semi-concrete materials (for example, a number strip, a 10 frame, interlocking cubes, base 10 materials).
+Teachers can also have students create a pattern of operations using concrete or visual (semi-concrete) materials (for example, a number strip, a ten frame, interlocking cubes, base ten materials).
 Students then exchange their set of operations with a partner's set.
 They can then construct the related set based on the associated facts and describe it.

 Example 2